 Holy Week and Easter at Bradford Cathedral

-The story of Jesus’ journey through Holy Week and Easter will be told anew at Bradford Cathedral this spring through a programme of services and events starting with services on Palm Sunday on the 2nd April.
+The story of Jesus’ journey through Holy Week and Easter will be told anew at Bradford Cathedral this spring through a programme of services and events starting with services on Palm Sunday on the 29th March 2026 and, in the evening, a performance of Handel’s Messiah at 7pm.

 All are invited to join in person, with the Sunday 10:30am services also streamed online.